A41 road: Wolverhampton to Newport

 After leaving the borough of Wolverhampton, it crosses the River Penk, then runs into Staffordshire passing Perton, Codsall and the golf course at Wrottesley Hall.
 Next is a junction with the A464 (for Shifnal), and the road enters Shropshire.
 It crosses the Wolverhampton to Shrewsbury Line on the Albrighton bypass.
-The road passes close by the RAF Museum at Cosford.
+The road passes close by the Royal Air Force Museum Midlands at Cosford.
 After junction 3 of the M54 motorway, the road passes through Tong.
 The road meets the A5 at a roundabout, which is on the border with Staffordshire.
 At Weston Heath, there is a junction with the B5314.
 At the junction of the B4379, the road enters Telford and Wrekin.
 The 5 mi £6m Newport bypass opened in early 1985.
 The former route went through Chetwynd Aston.
 The A41 meets the A518 for Telford at a roundabout, followed by another roundabout with the A518 for travelling east, and then a roundabout with the A519 and the B5062.